jonathan-cai-chicago/factor_demand/README.md

 - Deep dive to identify the correct filters used in the paper, such as how to correctly identify "domestic equity" mutual funds.
 - Attempt to replicate table 1 of the paper by applying all filters mentioned in the paper.
 - Write Jupyter notebooks to explain the raw data and replication attempts.

+## Jean-Sebastien Gaultier
+- work on the analysis of the returns
+- build histograms to compare the different fund returns
+- try to add to the Table 1 returns columns.

 # Quick Start